-Washington, D.C. -- The Afterschool Alliance announced today that Willany Sayles, a Gadsden City Schools 21st Century Afterschool Program participant and Gadsden City High School 9th grade student, is serving in its 2024 cohort of Youth Afterschool Ambassadors.
-Sayles is one of just ten students from across the nation chosen for the honor on the basis of her essays in a recent competition.
+Washington, D.C. -- The Afterschool Alliance announced today the selection of ten students serving in its 2024 cohort of Youth Afterschool Ambassadors.
+They were chosen for the honor on the basis of their essays and videos in a recent competition.

 The ten Youth Afterschool Ambassadors will spread the word about the importance of afterschool programs by sharing their personal experiences and their perspectives on how these programs support young people and their communities.
-The Youth Ambassadors will hone their advocacy and leadership skills by participating in the annual Afterschool Alliance Youth Voice Week as well as connect with members of Congress and their aides as part of the annual Afterschool for All Challenge later this year.
+The Youth Ambassadors will hone their advocacy and leadership skills by participating in the annual Afterschool Alliance Youth Voice Week in March, as well as by connecting with members of Congress and their aides as part of the annual Afterschool for All Challenge this June.
 They also write for the Afterschool Snack, the Afterschool Alliance blog, about the impact afterschool programs have had on their lives.

-"We are so grateful that Willany Sayles is serving in the 2024 cohort of Youth Afterschool Ambassadors," said Jodi Grant, Executive Director of the Afterschool Alliance.
-"She has a powerful perspective to share with community leaders, advocates, educators, and lawmakers about how the support afterschool programs provide has helped unlock her potential.
+"We are so grateful for the inspiring group of students serving in the 2024 cohort of Youth Afterschool Ambassadors," said Jodi Grant, Executive Director of the Afterschool Alliance.
+"They each have a powerful perspective to share with community leaders, advocates, educators, and lawmakers about how the support afterschool programs provide has helped unlock their potential.
 Afterschool programs keep students safe, inspire them to learn, give working parents peace of mind, and help youth feel connected and supported.
 Unfortunately, unmet demand for afterschool is at an all-time high.
-It is more important than ever that we learn from the experiences of young leaders like Willany.
-We know she will do fantastic work promoting the benefits of afterschool for all."
+It is more important than ever that we learn from the experiences of young leaders.
+We know this year's Youth Ambassadors will do fantastic work promoting the benefits of afterschool for all."